 - how likely market entry is in the future.

-This assessment of the competitive landscape provides the context to guide the application on past enforcement and case law to the current transaction.
+This assessment of the competitive landscape provides the context to guide the application of past enforcement and case law to the current transaction.

-After assessing the competitive landscape, counsel should then investigate likely customer reactions.
-After all, the agencies' first substantive step after reviewing an HSR filing often is to seek out the parties' largest customers to get their perspectives on the transaction.
+After assessing the competitive landscape, counsel should then investigate likely customer reaction.
+The agencies' first substantive step after reviewing an HSR filing often is to contact the parties' top customers to get their perspectives on the transaction.
 Since these inquiries are not publicly disclosed, and the agencies provide no relevant statistics, it is not possible to precisely gauge the impact of customer reaction on the likelihood of further review.

-That said, it is axiomatic that the antitrust laws are designed to protect competition and customers, not competitors.
-Thus it follows that a lack of customer complaint (or, even more so, favourable customer reaction) will lessen the potential for further review or possible litigation.
-After all, if no customers are willing to stand up in court and say that the transaction will hurt them, it will be very difficult for the government to prove that competition for customers is likely to be harmed.
+Nonetheless, it is axiomatic that the antitrust laws are designed to protect competition and customers, not competitors.
+Thus, it follows that a lack of customer complaints (or, even more so, an indication of favourable customer reaction) will lessen the potential for further review or possible litigation.
+If no customer is willing to submit an affidavit or testify in court that the transaction will hurt its business, then it will be very difficult for the government to prove that competition or customers are likely to be harmed.

-In theory, it would be desirable for antitrust counsel to make these inquiries before the underlying transaction agreement is executed so that the parties can make an informed decision regarding what antirust-related commitments they are willing to undertake.
-The problem, of course, is that a proposed transaction is almost certainly not public at this point.
-Direct customer outreach is thus not feasible.
+ideally, antitrust counsel should gather this information before the parties execute the underlying transaction agreement so that the parties can make an informed decision regarding what antitrust-related commitments they are willing to undertake.
+The problem, of course, is that a proposed transaction almost certainly is not public at that point, and direct customer outreach thus often is not feasible.
 Nevertheless, counsel should work directly with the parties to gauge customer reactions as best they can.
 For example, the parties may be able to anticipate likely reactions of key, longstanding customers without asking them directly.

 While there is no guarantee that any transaction will clear the HSR process, a careful analysis of the competitive landscape and possible customer reaction, followed by analysis of past enforcement and case law, helps maximise the possibility of success.
 It also helps the parties make informed decisions regarding the contractual commitments they will be willing to undertake.